undisbeliever/snesdev-notes/pages/65816-opcodes.md

     * `Y` = the byte after the end of the destination block.
  * If bit 4 (x) of the status register is set, `MVN` will only be able to access the first page of the source and destination banks.
- * `MVN` should be used if the blocks do not overlap or if the destination address is less than the source address.
+ * `MVN` should be used if the blocks do not overlap or if the destination address is less than (more negative than) the source address.
  * `MVN` can be used to fill an array or memory block:

         set value of first element